 Customers could pay monthly and continuously receive software updates while providers were less concerned about maintenance, especially version control.
 The SaaS business model was advantageous for both providers and users, except for one important aspect: start-up costs.

 The challenge for SaaS providers is that they bear the upfront sales and marketing costs.
 They plan to recover these upfront costs through repeat predictable sales, as shown in this graph:

-A challenge for valuators occurs when young SaaS companies are in the trough and losing money prior to revenue growth.
+A challenge for valuators occurs when young SaaS companies are in the trough and losing money prior to high growth in revenues.
 A new practice has evolved to evaluate SaaS operations in the trough.
-This practice is to determine whether the business is in fact healthy despite their current losses.
+This practice is to determine whether the business model is in fact healthy despite their current losses.
 Their performance across several parameters determines their long-run profitability which is then reflected in the SaaS revenue multiple.